Our business was founded in 1910. Learn more about Wagonhammer, its history, and the people dedicated to raising TOTAL PERFORMANCE CattleRead more

 Jim’s son, Jay, joined the business in 1984.
 Jay is the President and General Manager of Wagonhammer.
 He and his wife, Susie, have raised the fourth generation of Wolfs in Albion.

 Wagonhammer is blessed with many long-term loyal employees.
-They’ve been with us an average of 14 years.
+They’ve been with us an average of 12 years.
 That is a lot of dedication and experience working for you.
-They include Myron Benes, Sales Manager; Arlyn Wilke, Feedlot Manager/Farm Manager; Steve Shermer, Ranch Manager; Bill Ketteler, Asst Feedlot/Farm Manager; Micah Krohn, Office Manager; Don Kahl, Tom Shaw, Alan Snider, Steve Cloeter, Lynn Lincoln, Rod Sherburne, Frank Schweers, Shawn McBride, Jim Beal, Justin Blackburn, Aaron Rees, and Steve Growcock.
+They include Arlyn Wilke, Feedlot Manager/Farm Manager; Steve Shermer, Ranch Manager; Bill Ketteler, Asst Feedlot/Farm Manager; Micah Krohn, Office Manager; Don Kahl, Tom Shaw, Alan Snider, Steve Cloeter, Lynn Lincoln, Rod Sherburne, Frank Schweers, Shawn McBride, Jim Beal, Justin Blackburn, Aaron Rees, Steve Growcock, and Taylor Nelson.
 Visit our Wagonhammer Crew page to learn about each member of our team.

 If you would like more information or wish someone to contact you, CLICK HERE.